 With this simple mild recipe, you can whip up the best taco seasoning in minutes with what you have in your kitchen already.

-So go ahead and ditch the packet mixes - your tacos (and your family) will thank you for it!
+So go ahead and ditch the packet mixes - taco Tuesday (and your family) will thank you for it!

 Why you should make your own